mfcodeworks/NygmaRose-Beauty-Shop-iOS/README.md

-# NygmaRose-Beauty-Shop-iOS
+# NygmaRose Beauty

-NygmaRose Shop iOS App
+This is the repo for the iOS version of NygmaRose Beauty Shop